localagi/localAGI/README.md

 Thats me. :bowtie: Building AGI on local hardware.

+Building contaners for effectively running a local artificial general intelligence. :mechanical_arm:

 *You want to **run your own inferences** with ease?
 Good you are awake.*

-Building contaners for effectively running a local artificial general intelligence. :mechanical_arm:
+Contact: Find me on [AGiXT Discord Server](https://discord.gg/d3TkHRZcjD) or [open an issue here](https://github.com/localagi/localAGI/issues/new).

 ## :climbing_woman: Motivation :climbing: